 Application fees are non-refundable and will not be returned to those disqualified for not meeting the requirements herein.

 The winner will receive a prize of $1,500.
 Payment will be in US funds only.
 Prize monies will be subject to applicable tax laws and it the responsibility of the winner to properly report the prize.

-The performance in concert of the newly-composed work will be recorded on CD and/or DVD.
+The performance in concert of the newly-composed work will be recorded electronically.
 One copy of any such recordings will be furnished to the composer.

 RETURN OF MATERIALS

 No materials submitted for this competition will be returned.